dmbarbour/wikilon/docs/AwelonLang.md

 ## Active Debugging

 Active debugging is an umbrella term for techniques to observe a computation in-progress.
+These techniques include logging, profiling, breakpoints, and animation of the program.
+Ideally, active debugging should both be non-invasive and require minimal external configuration.

-These techniques include logging, profiling, breakpoints.
-In Awelon, active debugging may occur via instrumentation of words.
+In Awelon, active debugging may occur via instrumentation of words, or of `(@gate)` annotations which essentially act as identity words.

+.
 That is, a runtime can be configured to log arguments to a word, profile evaluation of a word, or stall evaluation of a word.
 Usefully, words can be instrumented without intrusive modification of a program.

 * stall - prevent further rewrites here
 * trace - record argument(s) into debug log